prechelt/typecheck-decorator/README.md

 You can define your own predicate as shown above or use one of the predicate generators supplied with the package to create a predicate on the fly.
+(Static type checkers will usually not understand predicates.)

 4.3 Tuples and lists as annotations